CityOfDetroit/iet/src/posts/how-we-built-ddot-info.md

       find stop Z, serving route Y, which is closest to X
 ```

-Since we were creating a number of different maps (a system map; a route map; an individual stop map), we decided to use the [react-map-gl]() library to reduce some boilerplate code.
+Since we were creating a number of different maps (a system map; a route map; an individual stop map), we decided to use the [react-map-gl](https://uber.github.io/react-map-gl/#/) library to reduce boilerplate code.

-We also wanted a bit more polished UI, so we decided to implement the [material-ui]() design framework and move away from [tachyons](), which is a great CSS toolkit but proved difficult to coordinate over a growing app.
-Along with material-ui, we started heavily relying on CSS Grid (and learning about CSS Grid with [Layout Land](https://www.youtube.com/channel/UC7TizprGknbDalbHplROtag)).
+We also wanted a bit more familiar UI, so we decided to implement the [material-ui](https://material-ui.com/) React component library and move away from [tachyons](https://tachyons.io/), which is a great CSS toolkit for quickly creating a working prototype, but caused collisions with the built-in styling options provided by material-ui.

+To create the overall layout of the page, as well as some components such as the homepage route grid, we started using the relatively new [CSS Grid](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout) feature; the [Layout Land](https://www.youtube.com/channel/UC7TizprGknbDalbHplROtag) YouTube channel was a big help here.

 ## Iteration three / "it looks good"

-At this point we were comfortable with our data and proof-of-concept features, so be backed up a bit and began to think a bit more deeply about the overall purpose of this app with our partners at DDOT - how would users get the _important_ information?
-How would we explain DDOT service in ways that are unique and complimentary to other existing tools like Transit app and TextMyBus?
-How could we address common points of confusion among riders heard by DDOT customer service, like "what are the stops on my route between the print schedule timepoints?"
+At this point we were comfortable with our data and proof-of-concept features, so we took a step back and thought more deeply about the overall purpose of this app with our partners at DDOT, who posed some hard questions for us:

+- how would users get the _important_ information?
+- how would we explain DDOT service in ways that are unique and complimentary to other existing tools like Transit app and TextMyBus? - - how could we address common points of confusion among riders heard by DDOT customer service, like "what are the stops on my route between the print schedule timepoints?"

-We decided on three main entry points from the homepage:
+From this discussion, we decided on three main entry points from the homepage:

 - search by route
 - search by stop